OpenWrt Network Administration & Tailscale Routing

-Router administration, internal service support, and careful network change management.
+Router administration, internal service support, subnet routing, and careful network change management.

 Project Goal